ENTER THE 2026 ASC

 2.3 All items must be performed from memory and in the original language.
 There must be at least 3 languages in the repertoire.

-2.5 The total repertoire must not exceed performance time of 30 minutes and must include at least one item from each of the following categories:
+2.5 The total repertoire must not exceed a performance time of 30 minutes and must include at least one item from each of the following categories:

 A — works by a Classical or Baroque composer such as Monteverdi, Handel, Bach, Purcell, Gluck, Haydn or Mozart